metabase/metabase/docs/embedding/signed-embedding-parameters.md

 # Parameters for signed embeds

+Also known as: parameters for standalone embeds.

 Parameters are pieces of information that are passed between Metabase and your website via the [embedding URL](./signed-embedding.md#adding-the-embedding-url-to-your-website).
 You can use parameters to specify how Metabase items should look and behave inside the iframe on your website.

-Parameters are added to the end of your embedding URL:
+Parameters are added to the end of your embedding URL, like this:

 ```
 your_embedding_url?parameter_name=value